RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_3_Notes.md

 ## Examples of Open Source Tools:
 - **Linux:** Widely used OS.
 Allows tailoring the operating system to your needs using a command-line interface.
 - **Suricata:** Open source network analysis and threat detection software.
 Developed by the Open Information Security Foundation (OISF).

+# Use SIEM tools to protoect organizations

+Chronicle helps you collect and analyze log data according to:
+- a specific asset
+- a domain name
+- a user
+- AN IP Address

+Splunks Dashboards:
+Security Posture Dashboard
+- designed for security operation centers (SOCs)
+- Display last 24 hours of notable security related events and trends
+- determines if security infrastructure and policies are performing as designed.
+- can help monitor and investigate threats in real time.

+Executive summary Dashboard
+- analyzes and monitors the overall health of the organization over time.
+- helps  security teams improve seecurity measuers that reduce risk
+- can provide high-level stakeholders insights. (trends of security incidents over a period of time)

+Incident Review Dashboard
+- identify suspicious patterns that can occur in the event of an incident.
+- highlights higher risk items that need immediate review
+- provides a visual timeline of events leading up to an incident.

+Risk Analysis dashboard
+- identifies the risk for each risk objecct )users, computers, IP addresses)
+- shows changes in risk-related activity or behavoir
+- used to analyze the potential impact of vulnerabilities in ciritcal assets, helping analysts prioritize their risk mitigation efforts

+Chronicles Dashboards:

+Enterprise insights dashboard
+- highlights recent alerts
+- identifies suspicious domain names in logs, aka indicators of compromise (IOCs).
+- results are each labaled with confidence score to indicate likelihood of a threat
+- provides a security level that indications the significance of each threat to the organization
+- can be used to monitor login or data access attempts to critical assets

+Data ingestion and health dashboard
+- shows the number of event logs, log sources, and success rates of data being processed into chronicle
+- used to ensure that log sources are correctly configued and logs are recieved without error

+IOC matches dashboard
+- indicates the top threats, risks, and vulnerabilities to the organization
+- used to observe domain names, IP addresses, and device IOCs over time in order to identify trends

+Main dashboard
+- displays a high-level summary of information related to the organization’s data ingestion, alerting, and event activity over time
+- used to access a timeline of security events to identify threat trends across log sources, devices, IP addresses, and physical locations.

+Rule detections dashboard
+- provides statistics related to incidents with the highest occurrences, severities, and detections over time
+- used to access a list of all the alerts triggered by a specific detection rule
+- statistics used to help manage recurring incidents and establish mitigation tactics to reduce an organization's level of risk.

+User sign in overview dashboard
+- provides information about user access behavior across the organization
+- use this dashboard to access a list of all user sign-in events to identify unusual user activity, such as a user signing in from multiple locations at the same time
+- information is used to help mitigate threats, risks, and vulnerabilities to user accounts and the organization’s applications.